-My second post published on Millo, a great American blog for creative freelancers and entrepreneurs, that can help you unblock your creative skills.
+First published on Millo, a great American blog for creative freelancers and entrepreneurs.

 The last 2 years have been the most creative and productive in my whole career.